dlosatoes/aioflureedb/API.md

 Basically this works the same as for* monitor_register_create*, only, instead of *new_obj* we have an *old_obj* containing the object just prior to deleteion(if available).
 If *new_obj* is required by *ANY* callback, the *always_query_object* argument of *monitor_init*must be set to True.

-Finaly we can register a callback for updates.
+We can register a callback for updates.

 ```python
 async def updated_user(obj_id, flakes, old_obj, new_obj, operation):